MSF-Telecom/multitrack/README.md

 ## Dev notes

-This initial version has been developed on macOS with docker, and a demo server on an ubuntu VM on, proxmox, as well as docker on a Raspberry Pi CM4.
+This initial version has been developed on macOS with docker, and a demo server on an ubuntu VM on proxmox, as well as docker on a Raspberry Pi CM4.

 Tools used: